harness/developer-hub/kb/platform/harness-platform-faqs.md

 Yes, the docker delegates also will show expiry status in the UI if the image is beyond expiry threshold.

-#### I am using EntraID(formerly AAD) as my identity provider and I have just one user, or a small select set of users that are not getting assigned to their groups properly on login, is there any reason for this, and how would I tell?
+#### I'm using Entra ID (formerly Azure Active Directory) as my identity provider and some users aren't being assigned to their groups on login.
+Why is this happening?

-Commonly, users who are members of >150 groups will experience this issue, no group assignment at all because of a limitation in Azure AD(EntraID) where users with more than 150 groups require additional steps seen here:
+Due to a limitation in Entra ID, users with more than 150 groups may not be assigned any group, which could cause issues for members of >150 groups.
+For more information, go to [Users in over 150 groups](/docs/platform/authentication/single-sign-on-saml/#users-in-over-150-groups).

 https://developer.harness.io/docs/platform/authentication/single-sign-on-saml/#users-in-over-150-groups